Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: EXPERIMENTS

 \subsection{Static Obstacle Nudging with PPO}

-Static obstacle nudging is achieved by adjusting selected reference waypoints through lateral offsets $\textbf{o}$.
-To illustrate trajectory deviations from the horizon trajectory, we bootstrap a model using BC with Pure Pursuit demonstrations.
-This model is configured with a $2 \ \text{s}$ prediction time and trained over a total of 2 million timesteps.
-To create a obstacle map, we modify the original obstacle-free map by adding 2, 3, and 4 static obstacles respectively.
+Static obstacle nudging was achieved by adjusting selected reference waypoints through lateral offsets $\textbf{o}$.
+To illustrate path deviations from the horizon path, we bootstrapped models using BC with Pure Pursuit demonstrations.
+The models are configured with a $2 \ \text{s}$ prediction time and trained over a total of 1 and 2 million timesteps respectively.
+The training results are depicted as Fig. \ref{fig:nudging_bt_pp}, which shows that both two models provide stable performance.
+We used 1M model for the following nudging experiments.
+To create an obstacle map, we modified the original obstacle-free map by adding 2, 3, and 4 static obstacles respectively.
 Each obstacle box measures $7 \times 7$ pixels, approximately $35 \times 35 \ \text{cm}$, which side length is a full width of an F1TENTH car in real scenarios.
 The obstacles are strategically placed along the waypoints to evaluate the vehicle's nudging performance.

-For the nudging performance, we use 10 million total timesteps to train the aforementioned model.
-The actual performances are shown in Fig. \ref{fig:obs_avoid_shots}.
-Lateral offsets $\textbf{o}$ successfully modify the horizon trajectory $t_h$ truncated from reference waypoints to get a new modified trajectory $\textbf{t}_m$, which is then taken by Pure Pursuit, the path-tracking controller for actual maneuver.
-Here, Pure Pursuit calculates a lookahead point to guide the vehicle avoiding the obstacles using $\textbf{t}_m$.
-The corresponding episodic returns shown in Fig. \ref{fig:obs_avoid_shots} increase throughout the training process, depicting the convergence of the policies through trial and errors.
+We used a total of 10 million timesteps to train the aforementioned model.
+The reward function was also modified with extra $||\mathbf{o}||_1$ term for extra penalty.
+The actual performances are depicted in Fig. \ref{fig:obs_avoid_shots}.
+The lateral offsets $\textbf{o}$ successfully modified the horizon path $\mathbf{t}_h$ which was truncated from reference waypoints to obtain a modified path $\textbf{t}_m$.
+This modified path was then employed by Pure Pursuit, the path-tracking controller, to execute actual maneuvers.
+In this context, Pure Pursuit calculates a lookahead point to guide the vehicle in avoiding obstacles using $\textbf{t}_m$.
+The corresponding episodic returns shown in Fig. \ref{fig:obs_avoid_shots} increased throughout the training process, illustrating the convergence of the policies.